Student profile

 Rosie Macpherson

-Rosie Macpherson is a PhD student in Sociology.
-Here she describes the draw of the academics in the Sociology Department and how she has grown in confidence as a researcher and teacher.
+Rosie Macpherson is a Sociology PhD student in Sociology.
+Here she describes the sociology academics and how she has grown in confidence as a researcher and teacher.

 I came to Surrey originally to do my MSc.
 I was choosing between a few universities, but my tutor at Roehampton University helped me to decide on Surrey when he excitedly grabbed from his shelf Researching Social Life, the essential textbook in this field written by academics in the Sociology Department here at Surrey.
 My tutor at Roehampton told me how amazing it would be to be taught by the authors of this book and how I would receive an incredibly valuable education from them during my MSc.
 He knew I wanted to do a PhD afterwards and said that an MSc at Surrey would put me in a very good position, both on my applications and for the actual doing of my PhD.
 I will be honest, I hadn’t even looked at the Surrey campus at that point, but just the pure excitement from him and the other academics who were there made me realise I must be on to something special!